Volentix/vdexnode/README.md

 Copy paste the following command in terminal:
 * docker pull volentixlabs/vdexnode:0.0.1

-Retreive your EOS public key(the key you got from Verto) from your account name:
+Retreive your EOS public key(the key you got from Verto) from your account name:<br />

 If you only have your account name:

 * EOS block explorer: https://eosflare.io/